michael-wall/liferay-totp-2fa/readme.txt

 v.
 If the 'Google Authenticator' authenticator code is red it means it is about to expire
 - Wait until a new one is generated before trying as a time difference of a few seconds between the phone and server means it may not work vi.
 Users with the Liferay Administrator role will always bypass the TOTP 2FA check on login vii.
-A bug in the Liferay DXP 7.1 Senna / Single Page Application (SPA) implementation unexpectedly prevents the Login Modal Dialog form body fields being included in the Authenticator methods parameterMap
+A bug in the Liferay DXP 7.1 Senna / Single Page Application (SPA) implementation unexpectedly prevents the Login Modal Dialog form body fields being included in the parameterMap passed through to the Authenticator
 - This prevents the Authenticator functioning as expected, as the Authenticator Code field is missing
 - Senna is turned off for the Login form / portlet through the login.jsp fragment